 Cook till you get one string consistency in the sugar syrup.

-Once you get the one string consistency, switch off the flame and add 1/4 tsp lime or lemon juice.
+Once you get the one string consistency, switch off the heat and add ¼ tsp lime or lemon juice.
 Stir well.
-Keep the sugar syrup on the burner itself so that it remains warm when you add the jalebis in it.
+Keep the sugar syrup on the burner itself so that it remains warm when you add the jalebi in it.

 Heat oil for deep frying in a kadai or pan.
 You can also use ghee or half-half of oil and ghee.
 Ghee gives a better flavor.

 To check the temperature of oil, add a tiny amount of batter to the oil.
-If it comes up quickly and gradually the oil is hot enough for the jalebis to be fried.
-The frying temperature is 350 degrees fahrenheit/176 degrees celsius.
+If it comes up quickly and gradually the oil is hot enough for the jalebi to be fried.
+The frying temperature is 350 degrees Fahrenheit/176 degrees Celsius.

 Now squeeze the bottle and make concentric rings with the batter.